 If the lower_left_corner does not coincide with the corner of a cell, it will automatically be snapped to the lower left of the nearest cell corner applying the same rules as the Snap Raster environment setting.
 This snapping action within the RasterToNumPy function is not to be confused with the Snap Raster environment setting; the function only uses the same interaction.

-NumPy percentile
+NumPy percentile [link]

 Computes the q-th percentile of the data along the specified axis.